nst/STTwitter/README.md

 ##### Credentials verification

-There's no neet to verifying the credentials before each request.
+There's no need to verify the credentials before each request.

 Doing so when the application starts and when the application enters foreground sounds reasonable, though.